BroFox86/osmo-bootstrap-template/README.md

 * Based on Bootstrap 4.1
 * Responsive/Adaptive design
 * Responsive images via HTML5 attributes and CSS3 media queries
 * PostCSS plugins: Autoprefixer, UnCSS and PX to REM converter
 * Play/pause videos depending on their position on the screen
-* SVG sprite injected in to HTML markup
+* SVG sprite injected into HTML markup
-* Gotham font was replaced by the free alternative Montserrat
+* Gotham font was replaced by free alternative Montserrat

 ## Approach